dlstrong/github-training-brain-dumps/github_directions.md

 Activity:  create account, about 5 minutes

-### Optional:  sign up for a GitHub student developer pack

-You can submit your request here: [https://education.github.com/pack/join](https://education.github.com/pack/join).
-There are various discounts, including free private repositories, available for students and academics.

 ## Create a repository

 You now have a GitHub account, and your account can have multiple repositories.
 You should think of a repository as being a single project.
 You can host files and folders in each repository.
 Again, there's no hard rule on the boundaries for a repository, and you'll understand them better as you use more features of the platform.